phpbench/phpbench/docs/writing-benchmarks.rst

         // ...
     }

-Revolutions can also be overridden from the command line.
+Revolutions can also be overridden from the :ref:`command line <overriding>`.

+.. _iterations:

 Improving Stability: Iterations
 -------------------------------